Coded Data Rebalancing for Distributed Data Storage Systems with Cyclic Storage: Rebalancing Schemes for Cyclic Databases

 \end{theorem} \begin{remark} In the proof of the node removal part of Theorem \ref{thm:achieve}, we assume that the target database is also cyclic.
-For the case of $r=2$, with this target database, our rebalancing scheme does not apply, as coding opportunities seem absent.
+For the case of $r=2$, with this target database, our rebalancing scheme does not apply, as coding opportunities do not arise.
 Hence, we restrict our result to the scenario of $r\in\{3,\hdots,K-1\}$. \end{remark} Theorem \ref{thm:achieve} is proved via Sections \ref{sec:rebalancing_noderemoval} and \ref{sec:rebalancing_nodeaddition}.
 In Section \ref{sec:rebalancing_noderemoval}, we prove the result in Theorem \ref{thm:achieve} regarding the node removal scenario.
 We present a rebalancing algorithm, the core of which is a transmission phase in which coded subsegments are communicated between the nodes.
-In the transmission phase, we present two schemes, Scheme 1 and Scheme 2.
+In the transmission phase, the algorithm chooses between two schemes, Scheme 1 and Scheme 2.
 Scheme 1 has the communication load $\frac{K-r}{K-1}+L_1(r)$ and Scheme 2 has the load $\frac{K-r}{K-1}+L_2(r)$.
-We identify a threshold value, denoted $r_{\mathsf{th}}$, for $r$ beyond which Scheme 2 is found to be performing better than Scheme 1, as shown by the following claim; and thus the rebalancing algorithm chooses between the two schemes based on whether $r\geq r_{\mathsf{th}}$ or otherwise.
+We identify a threshold value for $r$, denoted $r_{\mathsf{th}}$, beyond which Scheme 1 is found to be performing better than Scheme 2, as shown by the following claim; and thus the rebalancing algorithm chooses between the two schemes based on whether $r\geq r_{\mathsf{th}}$ or otherwise.
 The proof of the below claim is in Appendix \ref{appendix proof threshold}. \begin{claim} Let $r_{\mathsf{th}}=\ceil{\frac{2K+2}{3}}$.
-Then, if $r<r_{\mathsf{th}}$, $\min(L_1(r),L_2(r))=L_1(r)$ (thus, Scheme 1 has a smaller load) and if $r\geq r_{\mathsf{th}}$, we have that $\min(L_1(r),L_2(r))=L_2(r)$ (thus, Scheme 2 has a lower communication load). \end{claim}
+If $r \geq r_{\mathsf{th}}$, then $\min(L_1(r),L_2(r))=L_1(r)$ (thus, Scheme 1 has a smaller load) and if $r<r_{\mathsf{th}}$, we have $\min(L_1(r),L_2(r))=L_2(r)$ (thus, Scheme 2 has a lower communication load). \end{claim}